bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/What-is-Memoization.md

 You can use some JavaScript default arguments \``memo={}`*\`*to clean things up:

 You can see the marked nodes (function calls) that access the memo in green.
-It’s easy to see that this version of the Fibonacci generator will do far fewer
+It's easy to see that this version of the Fibonacci generator will do far fewer
 computations as `n` grows larger!
 In fact, this memoization has brought the time complexity down to linear `O(n)` time because the tree only branches on the left side.
 This is an enormous gain if you recall the complexity of class hierarchy.

 ### The memoization formula

 Now that you understand memoization, when should you apply it?
 Memoization is useful when attacking recursive problems that have many overlapping sub-problems.

-You’ll find it most useful to draw out the visual tree first.
+You'll find it most useful to draw out the visual tree first.
 If you notice duplicate sub-trees, time to memoize.
 Here are the hard and fast
 rules you can use to memoize a slow algorithm:

 1.  <span id="002b">Write the unoptimized, brute force recursion and make sure it works.</span>
 2.  <span id="d106">Add the memo object as an additional argument to the function.
 The keys will
     represent unique arguments to the function, and their values will represent the results for those arguments.</span>
 3.  <span id="ab4e">Add a base case condition to the function that returns the stored value if
-    the function’s argument is in the memo.</span>
+    the function's argument is in the memo.</span>
 4.  <span id="3e67">Before you return the result of the recursive case, store it in the memo as a
-    value and make the function’s argument its key.</span>
+    value and make the function's argument its key.</span>

-Here’s the solution to the aforementioned coin problem:
+Here's the solution to the aforementioned coin problem:

 _More content at_ <a href="http://plainenglish.io/" class="markup--anchor markup--p-anchor"><em>plainenglish.io</em></a>